InformaticsMatters/docker-rdkit/README.md

 ```

 Notes:

-1. The postgresql service is not started by default in this image.
-Hence why its necessary to run `service postgresql start`.
-2. You must initially connect to the database as the `postgres` user, hence the need for the `-u postgres` option for the `docker run` command.
+1. You must initially connect to the database as the `postgres` user, hence the need for the `-u postgres` option for the `docker exec` command.

 ## Hopefully coming soon